Wednesday, 16 December 2015

 Sunday, 15 November 2015

 Ah, Myst.
 What memories.
 Before its plot became so overly convoluted that understanding it was a puzzle in itself, it was the pinnacle of PC gaming.
 The logic puzzles were difficult, but not unsolvable.
 The world was rich and detailed without forcing exposition on the player.
 It was a masterpiece.
-Earlier this year, a free independent game based in the universe entitled RoonSehv not only broke grounds on what a fan made could be, it also reminded me why I loved this franchise to begin with.
+Earlier this year, a free independent game based in the universe entitled RoonSehv not only broke grounds on what a fan-made could be, but it also reminded me why I loved this franchise to begin with.

 Wednesday, 11 November 2015